SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Services/Service_cards/Service_card_pages.md

 ### DASHBOARDS

-This page links to the DMS Dashboards app.
+This page links to the DMS Dashboards module.

 > [!NOTE]
-> From DataMiner 10.2.0/10.1.12 onwards, the legacy Dashboards app can be disabled using the soft-launch option *LegacyReportsAndDashboards*.
-See [Soft-launch options](xref:SoftLaunchOptions).
+> The legacy Dashboards module is by default disabled from DataMiner 10.4.0/10.4.1 onwards.<!-- RN 37786 --> If you want to keep using this module, you need to enable it with the [*LegacyReportsAndDashboards* soft-launch option](xref:Overview_of_Soft_Launch_Options#legacyreportsanddashboards).
+Prior to this, starting from DataMiner 10.2.0/10.1.12, the legacy Dashboards module can optionally be disabled with this soft-launch option.

 ### DOCUMENTS